raheemadamboev/dsr-junior-developer-task/README.md

 # dsr-junior-developer-task

-I assigned this task to test knowledge of Junior developor in my company.
+I assigned this task to review knowledge of Junior developor in my company.
 This project covers the task which is coded by me.

 # Task